robcalcroft/monzoweb/README.md

 ---

 *Only the owner of the Mondo OAuth credentials can sign in using their Mondo account to any OAuth app.
 This is a constraint from Mondo whilst it is still in beta.

+##Contributions
+I use [Airbnb's code style](https://github.com/airbnb/javascript) for this project, would be great if any PRs followed those guidelines.
+Also I'm using [eslint](http://eslint.org/) to lint my JavaScript.